 As a rule, if you can establish who is speaking and how they are speaking without dialogue tags, avoid them.
 Compare the following:

-“I thought you said you were arriving a four,” he said, his face thunderous.
+“I thought you said you were arriving a four,” he said angrily, his face thunderous.

-He stood stiffly, arms crossed.
+He stood scowling, his arms crossed.
 “I thought you said you were arriving at four?”

 Because the character action (the character stands in a posture suggestive of anger or frustration) precedes the dialogue, you don’t need to attribute the words in the second example.
-It’s clear the words issue from the man with folded arms.
+It’s clear the man with folded arms says the cross, rebuking words.
+Gesture, action and body language mid-dialogue supplies subtext, implied meaning.

 Where possible, minimize dialogue tags using body language and gesture instead.
 This helps us to hear a character mid-conversation and see them too.
 This is one way to make dialogue more vivid.